 Stevia and Fatty Liver: Is It Good or Not?

-Stevia was found to reduce fat levels and even fibrosis markers in fatty liver, therefore being considered not only safe, but useful in the fight to reverse fatty liver.
+Stevia was found to reduce fat levels and even fibrosis markers in fatty liver, therefore being considered safe and useful in the fight to reverse fatty liver.
 Using the natural Stevia extract showed improvements in the condition of those suffering from nonalcoholic fatty liver.

 Is Stevia good for fatty liver?